-Graduate students in the nursing education option will be required to take NSG 611, which focuses on the clinical proficiency of the educator and NSG 612, which prepares the graduate for teaching in the classroom.
+Graduate students in the nursing education option will be required to take NSG 611 that focuses on the clinical proficiency of the educator and NSG 612 that prepares the graduate for teaching in the classroom.
 Each graduate student will be mentored by a masters degree prepared nurse supervisor in the classroom and clinical area, with guidelines and outcomes specified regarding knowledge, clinical skills, delivery of content, professional behavior and abilities.
-Graduate students in the nursing manager/administrator option will be required to take NSG 605, which provides a concentrated practice experience.
-Students who do not meet the performance indicators of a practicum course will be required to repeat the course in which the problem occurred.
+Graduate students in the nursing manager/administrator option will be required to take NSG 605 and NSG 620 that provides concentrated practice experiences.
+Students who do not meet the performance indicators of any practicum course will be required to repeat the course in which the problem occurred.